NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 ![Message indicating a package is not yet published](media/publish_NotYetIndexed.png)

-### Visual Studio Team Services (CI/CD)
+### Azure DevOps Services (CI/CD)

-If you push packages to nuget.org using Visual Studio Team Services as part of your Continuous Integration/Deployment process, you must use `nuget.exe` 4.1 or above in the NuGet tasks.
+If you push packages to nuget.org using Azure DevOps Services as part of your Continuous Integration/Deployment process, you must use `nuget.exe` 4.1 or above in the NuGet tasks.
 Details can be found on [Using the latest NuGet in your build](https://blogs.msdn.microsoft.com/devops/2017/09/29/using-the-latest-nuget-in-your-build/) (Microsoft DevOps blog).

 ## Managing package owners on nuget.org